Food for When Family Comes a Knockin'

 In this post I've talked a lot about the recipes I love to cook for my family but really it's all about them.
 Your guests' favourite flavours are what should drive you and your ultimate goal as a hostess should be to make the people staying in your home feel as special as possible.
 PREACH!
 But in all seriousness, pay attention to the brands they like and have them in the house.
 Avoid items they can't stand.
 Get the fixings for a dish they've been craving.
 Let's step outside of the kitchen because this pertains everywhere, for example have towels, the blow dryer and bars of soap out so your guests don't have ask.
 Teach them how to use the shower or other appliances.
 It's these little touches that will make your guests feel welcome and show how much you appreciate them for making the long trip.

 I'd love to hear what you all do to prepare for visitors that way we can add to this list of tips together.
 Leave comments below about your next hosting gig.
 I know living abroad we certainly get our fair share of overnighters so I need all the help I can get.
-For now, remember to think grab-and-go for breakfast, fun apps for the afternoon, pimp out dinner with a theme, everyone loves chocolate and lastly always go the extra mile.
+For now, remember grab-and-go for breakfast, fun apps for the afternoon, pimp out dinner with a theme, everyone loves chocolate and lastly always go the extra mile.